uwiger/jobs/doc/jobs.md

 * `{max_time, T}`, specifies how long (in ms) a job is allowed to wait in the queue before it is automatically rejected.
+If `undefined`, no limit is imposed.

 * `{max_size, S}`, indicates how many items can be queued before requests are automatically rejected.
 Strictly speaking, size is whatever the queue behavior reports as the size; in the default queue behavior, it is the number of elements in the queue.
+If `undefined`, no limit is imposed.

 * `{mod, M}`, indicates which queue behavior to use.
 Default is `jobs_queue`.